Skip to content

 2024 Tuthill GT ONE

-Of all the one-offs, low volume hypercars and restomods released in 2024, one attracted more attention than any other – the GT-ONE produced by Tuthill Porsche.
-Inspired by the GT1 race class introduced in 1993, and based on the chassis of a Porsche 911, the GT ONE has a fully carbon fibre body and a choice of the company’s 500bhp naturally aspirated 911K engine or a turbocharged flat-six producing over 600bhp.
-Just 22 will be built.
-It was one of the stars of The Quail, A Motorsports Gathering and Salon Privé and has become a social media sensation.
+Of all the one-offs, low-volume hypercars and restomods released in 2024, one attracted more attention than any other – the GT-ONE produced by Tuthill Porsche.
+Inspired by the GT1 race class introduced in 1993, and based on the chassis of a Porsche 911, the GT ONE has a full carbonfibre body and a choice of the company’s 500bhp naturally aspirated 911K engine or a turbocharged flat-six producing over 600bhp.
+Only 22 will be built.
+It was one of the stars of both The Quail, A Motorsports Gathering and Salon Privé, and it has become a social media sensation.

 Get Magneto Magazine straight from publication to your door with a subscription.